 Thailand – Use of contraception was promoted since the 1980s by Dr Meechai, through use of humorous promotional campaigns.
 As a result, Thailand’s annual population growth rate dropped from 3% per annum to around 1% in under a decade.

-Further information regarding international approaches to lowering birth rate can be found in the book Overloading Australia and a Worldwatch Institute paper: Promoting Population Stabilization: Incentives for Small Families.
+For more, read Overloading Australia and the Worldwatch Institute paper: Promoting Population Stabilization: Incentives for Small Families.

 The belief that races have distinctive cultural characteristics determined by hereditary factors and that this endows some races with an intrinsic superiority over others.

-If simply controlling total immigration numbers were to be recognised as racist then the great majority of the more than 170 countries in the U.N. would qualify to be called racist.
-The objective of controlling immigration in Australia is to help guide the destiny of our country.
-It is to help ensure that Australia’s population will ultimately be an ecologically sustainable population.
-It has nothing to do with race, racism or racialism.
+If simply controlling total immigration numbers were to be recognised as racist then the great majority of the more than 170 countries in the UN could called that.
+The objective is to ensure that Australia’s population will ultimately ecologically sustainable.
+It has nothing to do with race.

 There is no need to reduce the current refugee intake, and in fact SPA has advocated that it be increased by 25%.
 Australia’s current refugee intake is around 4,000 per year – equivalent to less than 15% of the approximately 28,000 people who leave Australia permanently every year.
 This still leaves room for some immigration (e.g. close family reunion, some special skills) without causing a net increase in population.

 This is like asking if your heart is more important than your brain.
 Both are vital to survival.
 Taking action only on conservation and ignoring population is like mopping up around an overflowing bath without turning the taps off.
 No matter how hard you work, you just can’t win in the long run.